LGBTQ rights in the United Kingdom: Homosexuality as an offence

 English bishop John Atherton, who helped extend the applicability of the Buggery Act to Ireland, was himself executed under the Act in 1640.

-English law identified anal sex as an offence punishable by hanging as a result of the Buggery Act 1533, which was pioneered by Henry VIII.
+English law identified anal sex as an offence punishable by hanging as a result of the Buggery Act 1533, which Parliament passed in the reign of Henry VIII.
 The Act was the country's first civil sodomy law, such offences having previously been dealt with by the ecclesiastical courts.
 While it was repealed in 1553 on the accession of Mary I, it was re-enacted in 1563 under Elizabeth I. James Pratt and John Smith were the last two to be executed for sodomy in 1835.

 Although section 61 of the Offences Against the Person Act 1861 removed the death penalty for homosexuality, male homosexual acts remained illegal and were punishable by imprisonment.
 In 1862, the Indian Penal Code, created by the colonial authorities of the British Raj, came into force.
 The code included Section 377, which effectively criminalised same-sex activity in India.
 The Code was used as the basis for law in Britain's other colonies, therefore exporting anti-homosexuality laws throughout the British Empire.
 Today, anti-homosexuality laws still exist in a total of 34 member states of the Commonwealth of Nations.
 The Labouchere Amendment, section 11 of the Criminal Law Amendment Act 1885, extended the laws regarding homosexuality to include any homosexual act between males, even when there were no witnesses.
 This meant that people could be convicted for private acts, and often a letter between two people expressing affection was enough evidence to convict.
 Oscar Wilde was convicted under this law and sentenced to 2 years of penal labour.
 Conversely, lesbians were never acknowledged or targeted by legislation.

 In Scotland, although there were no statutes making sex between men unlawful between 1424 and 1707, homosexual acts were punishable.
 One example is the commission for trial of Gavin Bell.

 In the early 1950s, the police actively enforced laws prohibiting sexual behaviour between men.
 By the end of 1954, there were 1,069 homosexual men in prison in England and Wales, with an average age of 37.
 There were a number of high-profile arrests and trials, including that of scientist, mathematician, and war-time code-breaker Alan Turing, convicted in 1952 of "gross indecency".
 He accepted treatment with female hormones (chemical castration) as an alternative to prison.
 Turing committed suicide in 1954.
 In 2009, then Prime Minister Gordon Brown, in response to a petition, issued an apology on behalf of the British Government for "the appalling way he was treated".
 In 1954, the trial and eventual imprisonment of Edward Montagu (the 3rd Baron Montagu of Beaulieu), Michael Pitt-Rivers and Peter Wildeblood for committing acts of "homosexual indecency" caused uproar and led to the establishment of a committee to examine and report on the law covering "homosexual offences" appointed by Sir David Maxwell Fyfe and Sir Hugh Lucas-Tooth.